TC101-demo/TC101-demo.github.io/_datasets/MapSeg21_1.md

 ---
+layout: dataset_page  # Required on GitHub pages, needs to be fixed
 title: ICDAR 2021 Competition on Historical Map Segmentation
 thumbnail: 'images/MapSeg21_1/177.jpg'
 abstract: 'This is the dataset of the ICDAR 2021 Competition on Historical Map Segmentation (“MapSeg”).'